axelarnetwork/axelar-interchain-token/README.md

 ### User functions

-All of the below are for the `TokenLinker`.
+All of the below are for the `InterchainTokenLinker`.

 - `registerToken(address tokenAddress)`: Registers origin token at address `tokenAddress`.
 - `deployRemoteTokens(tokenId, destinationChains, gasValues)`: Deploys a registered native token to the `destinationChains`